saulshanabrook/amherst-pd/README.md

 ## Data

-All data requests form Amherst PD records department.
+All data form the Amherst PD records department, big thanks to them for being so helpful.

 Currently just looking at summary stats of gender, race, by year.
 Haven't analyzed PDF arrest logs yet.
 Hoping to get them in an easier format.